By James D. Agresti

 Question 11: Without government subsidies, which of these technologies is least expensive for generating electricity?
 Wind turbines, solar panels, or natural gas power plants?

 Correct Answer: Natural gas power plants.
 Determining the costs of electricity-generating technologies is complex, but data from the U.S. Energy Information Administration shows that natural gas is considerably less expensive than wind, and wind is considerably less expensive than solar.
 Correct answer given by 43% of all voters, 34% of Democratic voters, 54% of Republican voters, 34% of third-party voters, and 42% of undecided voters.

 Question 12: Without government subsidies, which of these fuels is least expensive for powering automobiles?
 Gasoline, ethanol, or biodiesel?

 Correct Answer: Gasoline.
-In July 2013, the average retail price for biodiesel was 3% less than gasoline, and ethanol was 25% more than gasoline.
-However, when federal subsidies are removed, ethanol is 42% more expensive than gasoline, and biodiesel is 64% more expensive than gasoline.
+As calculated with data from the U.S. Department of Energy and U.S. Energy Information Administration, without federal subsidies, the average nationwide retail price for ethanol in 2013 was 22% more than gasoline, and biodiesel was 41% more than gasoline.
 Correct answer given by 46% of all voters, 35% of Democratic voters, 57% of Republican voters, 44% of third-party voters, and 44% of undecided voters.

 Question 13: Worldwide, which of these technologies generates the most electricity?
 Solar panels, natural gas power plants, coal power plants, or nuclear power plants?